xdk2mam/xdk2mam/ble-sdcard/README.md

 const seed = "ENTERYOURSEEDITBWTGFTAFBZ9SXDSUNANZA9TGAOSIICFFOBHNUXQCFZWO9DSPUQUIZIJXOPHBY99999";
 ```

-Once this is done, start the node server
+Once this is done, start the node server (notice that you need to be rooted or use sudo)

 ```
-node xdk2mam-ble.js enter-your-device-id (this value is defined on the first line of the config file)
+sudo node xdk2mam-ble.js enter-your-device-id (this value is defined on the first line of the config file)
 ```
 Now we are ready to start with the XDK software.